Brazil–Israel relations

-Brazil–Israel relations refers to the bilateral relations between the Federative Republic of Brazil and the State of Israel.
+Brazil–Israel relations are the bilateral relations between the Federative Republic of Brazil and the State of Israel.
 Brazil has an embassy in Tel Aviv and an honorary consulate in Haifa.
 Israel has an embassy in Brasília and a consulate-general in São Paulo.
 The Brazilian ambassador to Israel is Gerson Menandro Garcia de Freitas.
 Israel's current ambassador to Brazil is Daniel Zohar Zonshine.
 Brazil and Israel maintain close political and military ties.
 The two nations enjoy a degree of arms cooperation.
 Brazil is a full member state of the International Holocaust Remembrance Alliance, while several Brazilian elected officials participate in the Israel Allies Caucus, a political advocacy organization that mobilizes pro-Israel parliamentarians in governments worldwide.

 Brazil has the 9th largest Jewish community in the world and the 2nd largest in Latin America, with 107,329 Jews in Brazil in 2010, according to the IBGE census.
 The Jewish Confederation of Brazil (CONIB) estimates that there are more than 120,000 Jews in Brazil.
 Around 25,000 Brazilians live in Israel, most of them being Brazilian Jews.

-Support for the Jewish people during World War II

-Relations between Brazil and Israel have been characterized as historically "unstable".
-Antisemitism was especially prevalent in Brazil prior to World War II, including the purposeful exclusion of Jewish immigrants.

-In the early stages of World War II, Brazil took part in the first three consultative meetings of the Ministers of External Relations of the American Republics which worked out the recommendation for the collective severance of diplomatic relations with the Axis Powers.
-Brazil announced, in the 1942 Rio conference, that it had cut all diplomatic ties with Nazi Germany, thereby siding with Allied Powers.
-Eventually most South American states did the same, with the exception of Argentina and Chile.

-During Oswaldo Aranha's term as Brazil's Minister for External Relations, from 1938 to 1944, many Jews were granted visas to Brazil.
-In 1939, Jews were granted 4,601 permanent and temporary resident visas to Brazil.
-In that year, 9% of all permanent residency visas and 14% of temporary Brazilian visas were emitted to people of Jewish origin.
-In 1940, 2,500 Jewish immigrants were given visas to Brazil.

-Albert Einstein asked Oswaldo Aranha for help in obtaining a visa for his friend, German Jew Helene Fabian-Katz.
-Einstein had previously appealed to the United States government for help, but the US denied Fabian-Katz a visa.
-Helene Fabian-Katz was granted a visa to Brazil and joined her brother, who was already living in São Paulo.

-Nowadays Brazil has the 9th largest Jewish community in the world, with a total of 107,329 individuals in 2010 according to the Brazilian Institute of Geography and Statistics (IBGE).
-The Jewish Confederation of Brazil (CONIB) estimates that there are more than 120,000 Jews in Brazil.
+On February 17, 2024, the Brazilian President Luiz Inácio Lula da Silva denounced the military operations of Israel while speaking to reporters at the African Union summit in Addis Ababa, comparing the events in Gaza to that of the Holocaust.
+The statement was highly contentious within Israel, receiving strongly-worded statements from Prime Minister Benjamin Netanyahu and other public figures.
+On February 19, 2024, Brazil then recalled their ambassador to Israel, and summoned the Israeli ambassador for a reprimand, following Israel deeming the president of Brazil a persona non grata.